DavidWaumsley/NoScriptShow/content/blog/2023/ep1.md

 Whereas now, because there is so much to think about with this performance accessibility, how these will display on different platforms, you’re not got just three devices you’re looking at.
 Suddenly there’s a power with, the people who are doing the front end.
 So just learning a bit of HTML and CSS you, you can become quite a powerful person in the whole design process, I think.

 \[00:36:53\] **Nathan Wrigley:** Yeah, it’s definitely a route to employability, but as I said, for me at the minute, it’s not because I just simply don’t know it.
-So if, as you’re listening to this, any of this is, rung a bell and you think, Yeah, maybe there’s some, maybe there’s some learning that’s gonna happen in this podcast.
+So if, as you’re listening to this, any of this is, rung a bell and you think, Yeah, maybe there’s some, maybe there’s some learning that’s gonna happen in this chat.

 Yeah.
 Go and visit the site.
 I don’t know as yet how we’re gonna do things like subscribing.
-You can obviously do that, in your podcast player of choice.
+You can obviously do that, in your chat player of choice.
 Again, give us time to, to get a feed going and all of that.
 We’ve gotta work all of that out.
 But the website will be called no Script Show.

 \[00:37:29\] **David Waumsley:** Yeah, it’ll have a, it’ll, have a rubbish logo.